 Gaming is not new to the millennial, since the early 2000’s indoor games became a norm to the country’s youth.
-Gaming has been evolving since then and has become an independent industry by itself.
+Video Games evolved over time also it has been evolving since then and has become an independent industry by itself.

 The origin of Digital Gaming